 He felt his head throb painfully.

 Someone else's hand grabbed the right side of the DVD as he went for it.
-Total wild coincidence.
-He'd had no idea she was even there, and less than no idea she'd reached at the same time.
+Wild genuine coincidence.
+He'd had no idea she was even there, and less than no idea she'd reached at the same instant.

 Their arms connected.
 Hers was very soft in long sleeves.
 They both pulled back, at least a little surprised.
 Musashi's head hurt too much for him to be alarmed or flinch, but he believed in manners and pulled back and apologized simultaneously.

 They looked to one another at the same speed from nearly the same eye level—2-inch difference, or less.
 Her eyes said, "If you're an asshole I'll murder you" (expletive required), and his eyes said the same to her.
-Well, that overstates it; But both were fed up with other people annoying them, lack of consideration, lack of manners.
+Well, both were fed up with other people annoying them, lack of consideration, lack of manners.
+Somehow they looked to one another and knew.

 "Take it," the darkly-clothed brunette said.